pawanshettyy/the-odin-projects/README.md

 # the-odin-project
-Includes all the projects included in the odin project learning path (javascript).
+Includes project 1 of the odin project learning path